Knatte-Fnatte-och-Tjatte/LD52/README.md

 ## Ludum Dare

-This game was created for LD52 with the topic "Harvest", you can find the original submitted Version on the LD52 Branch, this branch fixes some (rare) crashes.
+This game was created for LD52 which had the topic "Harvest", you can find the (somewhat buggy) submitted Version on the LD52 branch and play it [here](https://ld52.wolkenwelten.net/).

 ## Requirements
 - Node JS (v18+) with NPM